0xlen/chalk/_posts/2020-10-20-zero-downtime-deployment-when-using-alb-ingress-controller-on-amazon-eks-and-prevent-502-error.md

 Welcome to nginx!
 ```

 This is the practice in case having ALB Ingress Controller for doing graceful deployment with `RollingUpdate`.
-However, it is another big topic need to be discussed regarding what type of the application when rolling the update, because maybe some kind of applications need to establish long connection with the ELB or have requirement for considering persistence data need to be stored on the backend.
+However, it is another big topic need to be discussed regarding what type of the application when rolling the update.
+Because maybe some kind of applications need to establish long connection with the ELB or have requirement for considering persistence data need to be stored on the backend.
 All these things can bring out other issues we need to talk about.

-But in summarize, with the deployment strategy above, it is also recommended to design the client/backend application with stateless behavior and implement the retry/fault-tolerance, this usually helps to reduce the customer complain and provide better user experience in most common use case.
+But in summarize, with the deployment strategy above, it is also recommended to design the client/backend application as stateless, implement retry and fault-tolerance.
+These mothod usually help to reduce the customer complain and provide better user experience in most common use case.

 ## Conclusion

-The article is describing the potential issue when doing rolling update in the scenario having container service integrating with ALB Ingress Controller (AWS Load Balancer Controller) due to the current design of Kubernetes is involving the state inconsistent issue when you are exposing the service with Application Load Balancer.
+Due to the current design of Kubernetes, it is involving the state inconsistent issue when you are exposing the service with Application Load Balancer.
+Therefore, in this article, I mentioned the potential issue when doing rolling update in the scenario having container service integrating with ALB Ingress Controller (AWS Load Balancer Controller).

 Even the technology is always in revolution, I am still willing to help people better handle the deployment strategy.
-So in this article, , I used couple hours to draft this content and tried to cover several major issues, things you might need to aware, break down the entire workflow and shared the practical suggestions can be achieved in ALB Ingress Controller in order to meet the goal when doing zero downtime deployment in your team.
+I used couple hours to draft this content and tried to cover several major issues, metioned things you might need to aware, break down the entire workflow and shared few practical suggestions that can be achieved in ALB Ingress Controller in order to meet the goal when doing zero downtime deployment.

-The article was written based on my working experience, many communications back and forth with different customers using AWS, it might not be perfect but I hope it is helpful to you.
+The article was written based on my working experience (Of course many communications back and forth with different customers using AWS), it might not be perfect but I hope it is helpful to you.
 For sure, if you find any typo or have any suggestions, please feel free and leave comment below.

 ### References